 - The relationship between increasing DSP wages and service quality improvement,

 - The cost benefit to the Commonwealth when increasing DSP wages, and

 - The positive impact on the DSP quality of life by increasing DSP wages.

-The study concludes that current wages require DSPs to rely on public assistance creating increased demand on the state budget.
-In addition, current wages cause DSPs to leave their jobs at an alarming rate (11.9 percent vacancy rate and 25.22 percent staff turnover), thus compromising the quality of care to Pennsylvania’s most vulnerable individuals: children; persons with intellectual disabilities or autism; and persons with drug and alcohol addiction.
+The study concludes that current wages require DSPs to rely on public assistance creating increased demand on the Commonwealth of Pennsylvania’s budget.
+In addition, current wages cause DSPs to leave their jobs at an alarming rate (11.9 percent vacancy rate and 26 percent staff turnover), thus compromising the quality of care to Pennsylvania’s most vulnerable individuals: children; persons with intellectual disability or autism; and persons with drug and alcohol addiction.

 While the study answers several important questions about DSPs, further research is warranted in the following areas: